leswright1977/PySpectrometer/README.md

 Rasberry pi 4 and PiCamera Recommended.

 (Note the software uses the Linux Video Driver, not the Picam Python module.
-As a consequence it is camera agnotstic, so it will work with some webcams on probably any Linux box (Tested on Debian with a random webcam))
+As a consequence it will work with some webcams on probably any Linux box (Tested on Debian with a random webcam))

 First attach the Picam, and enable it with raspi-config